mabdinur/starterprojectspring/README_FULL.md

 }
 ```

-@TraceDatabase fields:
-- Fields:
-String: name
-Boolean: statusIsLogged (default false)

-### Alternative to @TraceRestTemplate (Note to self and other contributors)
+### Alternative to @InjectTraceRestTemplate (Note to self and other contributors)

 One challenge to improving user experience is context propagation.
 As of now OpenTelemetry does not support popular web clients such as gRPC, RestTemplate or Apache Http Client.
 The only documentation I can find on context propagation using spring involves manually injecting a span context into a request header.
-In my proposed @TraceRestTemplate annotation I will provide this functionality to users.
+In my proposed @InjectTraceRestTemplate annotation I will provide this functionality to users.
 However it will only support one framework and in a limited fashion.

 Open Tracing has library instrumentation for injecting and extracting the span context into a payload as can be seen below: